guanchuwang/division/README.md

 ## Benchmark the training memory cost of DIVISION

-Take your dataset folder into <Your Dataset Folder>.
+Take your dataset folder into [Your Dataset Folder].
 Then, run the bash commend:
 ````angular2html
 bash script/mem_benchmark.sh
 ````

 ## Benchmark the training throughput of DIVISION

-Take your dataset folder into <Your Dataset Folder>.
+Take your dataset folder into [Your Dataset Folder].
 Then, run the bash commend:
 ````angular2html
 bash script/speed_benchmark.sh
 ````

-## Reproduce our experiment results:
+## Reproduce our experiment results

 ### Model Accuracy